Toxins That Cause Seizures in Dogs

 Pesticides

-Everyday pesticide toxins that can cause seizures in dogs:
+Everyday pesticide toxins that cause seizures in dogs:

 - Bromethalin (rodenticide)